Shah

-Mohammad Reza Pahlavi, who ruled Iran from 1941 to 1979, was the last king to hold the title of shah before the Iranian monarchy was abolished by the Islamic Revolution.
+Agha Mohammad Shah Qajar, the founder of the Qajar dynasty.
+The Qajar dynasty ruled Iran until being overthrown by the Pahlavi dynasty.

+Reza Shah Pahlavi Founder of the Pahlavi Dynasty in 1940.

-Shāh (/ʃɑː/; شاه /fa/) is a royal title meaning "king" in the Persian language.
-Though chiefly associated with the monarchs of Iran, it was also used to refer to the leaders of numerous Persianate societies, such as the Ottoman Empire, the Khanate of Bukhara and the Emirate of Bukhara, the Mughal Empire, the Bengal Sultanate, and various Afghan dynasties, as well as among Gurkhas.
+Shāh (/ʃɑː/; شاه /fa/) is a royal title meaning 'king' in Persian.
+Though chiefly associated with the monarchs of Iran, it was also used to refer to the leaders of numerous Persianate societies and non-Islamic kingdoms, such as the Ottoman Empire, the Khanate of Bukhara and the Emirate of Bukhara, the Mughal Empire, the Maratha Empire, the Bengal Sultanate, and various Afghan dynasties, as well as among Gurkhas.
 With regard to Iranian history, in particular, each ruling monarch was not seen simply as the head of the concurrent dynasty and state, but as the successor to a long line of royalty beginning with the original Persian Empire of Cyrus the Great.
-To this end, he was more emphatically known as the Shāhanshāh (شاهنشاه /fa/), meaning "King of Kings" since the Achaemenid dynasty.
-A roughly equivalent title is Pādishāh (پادشاه; lit.
-'Master King'), which was most widespread during the Muslim period in the Indian subcontinent.
+To this end, he was more emphatically known as the Shāhanshāh (شاهنشاه /fa/) since the Achaemenid dynasty.
+A roughly equivalent title is Pādishāh (پادشاه), which was most widespread during the Muslim period in the Indian subcontinent.